Mesothelioma Attorneys for Victims of Secondhand Asbestos Exposure

 Wallace & Graham, P.A. — Mesothelioma Lawyers Are Here to Help

-Most victims of asbestos exposure never suspected the dangers and never suffered any ailments before a mesothelioma diagnosis.
+Most victims never suspected the dangers and never suffered any ailments before a mesothelioma diagnosis.
 Now, decades later, they are suffering from a disabling disease and undergoing invasive medical treatments to extend life or ease the pain.

-Our North Carolina attorneys are prepared to evaluate your asbestos exposure case at no charge.
+Our North Carolina attorneys are prepared to evaluate your mesothelioma case at no charge.
 Call or email our law offices to schedule a free initial consultation.